 The following NCTC Health & Human Service programs currently require students to complete a criminal background study prior to clinical placement:

 Yes.
-Students enrolled in Health and Human Service programs are required to complete the Health Screening Data form. *Failure to complete the required form will affect students' ability to participate in clinical experiences.*
+Students enrolled in Health and Human Service programs are required to complete the Immunization & Data Tracking, Background & CPR Entry. *Failure to complete the required form will affect students' ability to participate in clinical experiences.*

 The immunization information you provided during the application process to the college included only information about Tetanus-diphtheria and MMR immunizations.
-Completion of the Health Screening Data form actually is asking for immunization data for additional vaccine preventable diseases (such as Chicken Pox or Varicella) and for documentation about current tuberculosis screening.
+Completion of the Immunization & Data Tracking, Background & CPR Entry actually is asking for immunization data for additional vaccine preventable diseases (such as Chicken Pox or Varicella) and for documentation about current tuberculosis screening.

 All students in health occupation courses who will be in direct patient contact are required to have documented evidence of current immunizations against a range of diseases and must pass an annual tuberculosis screening before beginning their clinical experience.
 The Health Screening Data requirements are in place to protect the health of students, patients, employees and others, and to comply with standards established by the affiliated healthcare providers at which students will be assigned during clinical rotations.
 These requirements are modeled after the requirements that clinical or healthcare facilities currently have in place for their employees based on U.S. Center for Disease Control Recommendations for Health Care Workers.

 Your personal physician should have a record of your last tetanus/diphtheria booster and whether you have had the hepatitis B series.
 Often parents remember, even if you do not, if you have had the chickenpox.
 About 90% of college students have had the disease, and those students do not need the varicella vaccination.
 If you or your parents do not remember whether you have had the chickenpox, your physician may want to order a blood test to determine whether you have had the chickenpox.